joshukraine/ofreport.com/content/articles/2018-11-27-to-the-ends-of-the-earth.md

 ---

-title: "To the Ends of the Earth"
+title: "[5] To the Ends of the Earth"
 date: "2018-11-27"
 tags:
 - testimony